mahavedalla/mahavedalla/docs/questions/gandha/were-the-monks-odorous.md

-# Were the monks odorous?
+Question: Were the monks odorous?
 Answer in Brief: -
  Category: Gandha
 Sutta References: SN 11.9